lstipi/sailing-school-P1/README.md

 ## Testing

-Tested the webpage in Microsoft Edge, Mozzila Firefox and Google Chrome and everything works as intended.
+Tested the webpage in Microsoft Edge, Mozilla Firefox and Google Chrome and everything works as intended.

 Bugs occured mostly because of my typos, but they were corrected as they were found.
 According to the Validators, the html and css code is fully functional.
 There's a possibility of existing bugs I haven't encountered yet, so those will (hopefully) be squashed when found.